What are the advantages of BARD?

 How does BARD work?

 From our knowledge of buildings that have already been tree-ring dated, we know the typical date ranges for some building archaeological features.
 BARD lets users systematically record and compare these archaeological features for their own house (or other building) on an easy-to-use tick-sheet, allowing the likely date of construction to be narrowed down.

 Not sure what a queen strut looks like?

 To help you understand all the terms used on the “Tick-box” sheet, you can download an illustrated glossary of all the building features.
 To ensure common nomenclature, the Council for British Archaeology’s (CBA) illustrated glossary of timber-framing terms has been used.

 Access to BARD is either free, or by a low level annual subscription.
 There are three levels of access as follows:

 1) Free access.
 No help or support is available to free access users.
+NOTE: that a number of features such as mapping and links to external reference documents and 3D images are not available with free access.
 Please go to the Getting Started page for free access to BARD.

 2) Individual researchers & recording group membership (Non-commercial / Educational use).
 Individual membership & recording group membership is available at a cost of £20 p.a.
 This provides access and support to add and amend building records to BARD